 Regardless of which definition of continuous integration you're using, the core principles remain the same: maintaining an up-to-date code repository, automating software builds and testing, providing rapid feedback, and making it easier to see the results of those builds and get the latest deliverables.

 The standard continuous delivery definition takes the idea of continuous integration and advances it one step further.
 With continuous delivery, the code is not only integrated with changes on a regular basis, but it is also deployed to a given environment, such as test or production.

 Some teams use the term "continuous delivery" interchangeably with the similar DevOps term "continuous deployment."
 Both terms are often abbreviated as "CD".
 The difference between the two terms is subtle but important.
 Continuous delivery means that the updated code base is available to move onto the next development stage, whether that be testing, review, or production.
 Continuous deployment, on the other hand, is the natural progression of continuous delivery: All software changes that pass the automated building and testing processes are automatically deployed to production.

 Like continuous integration, the core principles of continuous delivery are to reduce risk and lower the cost of development by automating the code review process.
 In addition, continuous delivery seeks to ensure that developers have implemented all architecturally significant requirements in the software.

 Building a Successful Pipeline

 At Weaveworks, we bring CI and CD together with the Deploy feature of Weave Cloud.
 Deploy automates the deployment of services to your cluster.
-It observes when new containers show up in the registry, deploys them and then clones the version controlled manifest , modifies it, and pushes it back to git so that your cluster config is always up to date.
+It observes when new containers show up in the registry, deploys them and then clones the version-controlled manifest.
+It then modifies it, and pushes it back to git so that your cluster configuration is always up to date.

 Here are a few best practices for building a successful pipeline: